Kosher prosciutto and goose salami

 Instructions

 - Ask your butcher to pluck, clean and empty the goose of all the entrails.
-If possible, ask to also have the skin of the neck set aside for later usage.
+If possible, ask to also have the skin of the neck set aside for later usage.1 whole goose

 - Bring the goose home and place it on a cutting board, breast side up.
-Stop for a moment, inspect the goose and say: “no ghe se più le oche de ‘na olta” (geese are not as good as they used to be).
-Anna, who taught me the recipe, says that complaining about the goose is of vital importance to the process.
-In a bowl, mix together salt, freshly ground black pepper and allspice.
+Stop for a moment, inspect the goose, and say: “no ghe se più le oche de ‘na olta” (geese are not as good as they used to be).
+Anna, who taught me the recipe, says that complaining about the goose is of vital importance to the process, and I believe her.
+In a bowl, mix salt, freshly ground black pepper and allspice.2 tbsp black pepper, 12 tbsp salt, 2 tbsp allspice

 - First of all, use a very sharp knife to carve out the legs.
 Find the soft and fatty spot in each thigh where the leg connects to the body and start cutting around the leg from there; move on to cutting into the tendon, so that the leg can pull away easily.